 In 1981, Gerald Dejong introduced the concept of explanation-based learning in which computer analyzes data and creates a general rule to discard unimportant information.

 During the 1990s, work on machine learning shifted from a knowledge-driven approach to a more data-driven approach.

 Scientists began creating programs for computers to analyze large amounts of data and draw conclusions or “learn” from the results.

 Now let’s talk about some of the recent achievements in this field.

 In 2002, using a combination of machine learning, natural language processing and information retrieval techniques IBM’s Watson beat two human champions in a game of Jeopardy.

 In 2016, Google’s AlphaGo program became the first computer program to beat a professional human using a combination of machine learning and tree search techniques.

 Since the start of the 21st century, many businesses ventured into creative machine learning projects.
 Google Brain, AlexNet, DeepFace, DeepMind, Open AI, Amazon Machine Learning Platform and ResNet are some large projects taken up by top tier companies.

-Amazon, Netflix, Google, Salesforce and IBM are dominating the IT industry with machine learning.
+Amazon, Netflix, Google, Salesforce and IBM are dominating the IT industry with ML.

 If you like this article.
-Take a look at our Subscribe and Gift page.
+Take a look at our Subscribe page.